 In this article we will talk about the SwiftUI framework in conjunction with Redux.
 This pair allows us to create applications quickly and easily.
 SwiftUI is used to create a declarative style user interface, unlike UIKit.
 Redux, in turn, serves to control the state of the application.

-SwiftUI Interaction with Redux.
+SwiftUI Interaction with Redux Architecture.

 Thank you for Subscription!